 NB.
 Start the selection process early.
 You want to get a feel for your tax adviser.
 He or she can also help immensely with tax registration.
 Remember, no tax registration, no invoices.
 No invoices, no income.

 17. Submit your trade registration (Gewerbeanmeldung) to your local trade office (Gewerbeamt).

 - Can be done in parallel with the previous step.

 Tip: If you’re setting up a business in Berlin or Hessen it can complete the registration online in English.

 18. Make sure you’ve got your company’s Tax ID (Ust.-ID) from the tax office (Finanzamt)

 - You need this to make your invoices valid!

-19. Get the right insurance for your business.
+19. Get the right insurance for your business and as an expatriate.